DigitalPublishingToolkit/Money-Lab-Reader/docs/1_1-Hart_Keith.md

 confronts a rising challenger, China (Germany), while some regional powers are failing – Europe, Japan (Austria-Hungary, the Ottomans) – and others flex their muscles, India, Russia, Brazil (U.S., France, Japan).
-Money is at the heart of this struggle: the U.S. dollar, currency wars, BRICS vs. the Bretton Woods institutions; but conventional economics does not help ordinary people to grasp what is going on.
+Money is at the heart of this struggle: the U.S. Dollar, currency wars, BRICS vs. the Bretton Woods institutions; but conventional economics does not help ordinary people to grasp what is going on.
 By studying monetary relations on different geographical scales, from intimate